freemansoft/IOIODotNet/README.md

    + **IOIOHandlerDistributor** Distributes incoming messages to other IOIOIncomingHandler objects.
 This is used in all the tests and in IOIOImpl
    + **IOIOHandlerCaptureConnectionState** Captures just the connection information.
 Used by IOIOImpl.
    + **IOIOHandlerCaptureLog** Logs a message and captures the message every time a message is received from the IOIO.
 Can set buffer size
-   + **IOIOHandlerCaptureSeparateQueue** Captures inbound messages classified by the inbound message interface type.
-See the integration test.
-This class is used in most of the tests to check return data.
    + **IOIOHandlerCaptureSingleQueue** Captures inbound messages in a single inbount ConcurrentQueue
    + **IOIOHandlerNotifier** does nothing yet.
 It will eventually post events to listeners interested in state change

+####Feature Status####
  * Digital In _on state change_ has been tested.
+ * Uart data has been received
  * The existance of Analog return values is tested but not their values.

 ##Build Environemnt##
-Visual Studio 2013 with .Net 4 on Windows 8.
+Visual Studio 2015 with .Net 4 on Windows 8.
+Get the new Community edition if you don't have an MSDN license.
+There are only integration tests at this time.

 ###integration testing###

 * Pair your IOIO with your PC.
-* The Digital Input / Digital Output test expects that pin 31 and 32 are connected
+* The Digital Input / Digital Output tests expect that pin 31 and 32 are connected
+* The Uart tests expect that pin 31 and 32 are connected
 * The LED test should flash the LED twice on your device.
 * Either let the integration tests find your device or set a device name by in _IOIOLibDotNetTest.TestHarnessSetup.cs_

 Connection and resource setup and teardown occur in the testing base class.
 The teardown code closes connections.
 Failure to do this correctly may force you to remove and re-pair the IOIO.
-The teardown code requests thread cancellation for all IOIOImpl based tests.
+The teardown code requests thread cancellation for all _IOIOImpl_ based tests.
 Failure to do this results in thread abandonment messages in the Visual Studio log window.

 It is important to clean up after every test.

 ##What Doesn't Work##

-1. Resource management is not yet implemented.
-This will probably be done in _IOIOMessageToFactory_
-2. Robust setup and teardown is not yet implemented.
+1. Robust setup and teardown is not yet implemented.
   * Board verification is not yet automatic
   * Higher level APIs are not yet implemented
   * IOIOImpl methods are missing code
-3. None of the complex abstractions or buses have been implemented.
+2. None of the complex abstractions or buses have been implemented.

 ###Outbound Messages###
-There are missing Outbound message types _xxxTo_ .
+Outbound message types_xxxTo_ have not been fully built for peripherals that have not yet been implemented.
 The _IOIOMessageToFactory_ may not have factory methods for all message types.

 ###Inbound Change Notification###
 Programs must poll for changes.
 Change notification for information coming from the IOIO is not yet implemented.